adnammit/movieAppV1/README.md

 * add [uNoGS](https://rapidapi.com/unogs/api/unogs) to query whether or not a movie is available on netflix
 * what is your data model here? what will be retrieved via api vs stored?
     - data that would need to be stored: check out `data.json`
-* figure out how to store user selections
-    - psql
-    - json file
 * add a store
     - replace movies w/ results when searching
     - pass around isLoading/isErrored maybe